become a part of the first tee of denver today!

 If you are 18 or older and would like to apply please download the application below.

 If you are looking for youth employment information (Ages 14-18)

 Are you looking for a job with flexible hours?

 Do you love working with and impacting kids’ lives?

 Are you looking for a job with flexible hours?
 Do you love working with and impacting kids’ lives?
-The First Tee of Denver is hiring part-time employees for in-school programming.
+The First Tee of Denver is hiring part-time employees for its in school programming this spring.
 This involves time in schools teaching golf and life skills to kids.
-The hours are flexible; you can as little as an hour a week or up to 20 hours a week.
-Classes are generally six weeks long and you need to be able to commit to that time frame.
+The hours are flexible; you can as little as an hour a week or up to 30+ hours a week.
 Please note, that you are expected to get yourself to and from the schools.
 Pay starts at $15/hr for instructors and $20/hr for lead instructors with opportunities for pay increase.